radams15/CircuitTesterDocs/Implementation/docs/stage1.md

 Previously I had selected LDLT because of the high speed score, but this was returning low accuracy numbers as indicated above.

-The solution was to switch to a more accurate method on the table.
+The solution was to switch to a more accurate method (fullPivLu) on the table, as in my tests this worked correctly.

 Before: